-Cherry woods belongs to America.
-This wood complements the taste of any meat well.
+Cherry woods belong to America.
+This wood compliments the taste of any meat well.
 This wood is scarce to find.
 You may find it seasonally.
 Salmon or any poultry food will highly get enhanced by flavor through this wood.

 Once you use it, you will want to use it again.
 So, you may store some when you find them, as these are rare.

 Peachwood is everyone’s favorite.
 It provides a sweet and mild flavor.
 The food gets covered with smoked fruity flavor through this wood.